 Normal hours of operation on the Danielson campus are from 7:00 a.m. to 10:00 p.m.
 Monday through Friday.
-Normal hours of operation at QV@ Willi the College's partnership with EASTCONN to offer QVCC classes at the Main Street facility, are from 2:00 p.m. to 9:30 p.m.
-Monday through Thursday.
-Both facilities may be open on weekends for designated events.
-The College contracts with a third party security service, Allied Universal, to provide unarmed guards onsite at both the Danielson campus and the QV@ Willi locations during normal hours of operation.
+Normal hours of operation at QV@ WT, the College's partnership with Windham Technical High School to offer QVCC classes at the WTHS facility, are from 3:00 p.m. to 9:30 p.m.
+Monday through Thursday and 9:00 a.m- 9:00 p.m. for the 729 Main Street location.
+All facilities may be open on weekends for designated events.
+The College contracts with a third party security service, Summit Security, to provide unarmed guards onsite at both the Danielson campus and the QV@ WT locations during normal hours of operation.
 Additional security staff may be present during scheduled public events, depending upon the size and duration of the event.
 For large events the College also has the ability to have a presence from Troop D of the Connecticut State Police.

 The Danielson campus is equipped with electronic door monitoring and locking capability.
 During normal business hours, almost all doors remain unlocked.
 All doors except the main entrance and the Fireside Lounge entrance are programmed to lock at 8:00 p.m. and remain locked until 7:00 a.m. the following morning.
 After completion of evening classes, maintenance staff members physically verify that all doors are locked.
 An extensive security camera system allows security and management personnel the ability to monitor more than 100 cameras from their desktop computers.

-At the QV@ Willi location, the door to the classrooms dedicated to QVCC are locked at all times.
+At the QV@ WT location, the door to the wing dedicated to QVCC classes is locked at all times.
 The security guard lets students and staff into the building.
-QVCC personnel also verify that the door is properly locked at the end of the night.
+WTHS personnel also verify that the door is properly locked at the end of the night.

 Unauthorized access to the Danielson campus is reported to a central monitoring service, which, in turn, notifies senior QVCC staff and emergency responders of the problem.
-All building door alarms, and interior motion detection alarms are activated upon building closure.
+All building door alarms and interior motion detection alarms are activated upon building closure.
 Panic buttons are located in ten office locations plus at the security desk.
 Activating the panic button sends a signal to the monitoring service which immediately notifies emergency responders.
 Lockdown buttons are also installed in six offices on campus.
 Activation of the lockdown button causes all external doors to lock automatically.

 Authorization for use of campus grounds for assembly purposes must be obtained in advance from the maintenance office which is responsible for scheduling facilities for non-QVCC use.
-The CEO's Cabinet approves all requests.
+The President's Cabinet approves all requests.
 The College maintains an open environment and encourages the community to participate in activities that are open to the public.
 However, the College reserves the right to restrict unauthorized persons from its grounds when appropriate.

 The security staff make regular rounds of the building at least once every shift.
-Using a smart phone, they automatically enter any safety problem they encounter into Summit Security's reporting system that forwards the information to QVCC's Building Maintenance Supervisor and the Interim CEO.
+Using a smart phone, they automatically enter any safety problem they encounter into Summit Security's reporting system that forwards the information to QVCC's Building Maintenance Supervisor and the Associate Dean of Campus Operations.